New Hampshire Court Diversion Programs

 Court Diversion

-Diversion programs are confidential, voluntary, alternatives to regular court proceedings.
-The Program Coordinator works with Restorative Justice Panel volunteers, who are trained in Restorative Justice principles and practices, and come from a variety of backgrounds.
-Participants must take responsibility for their actions.
-The Panel works with the participant, with input from the harmed party, to create a contract outlining what the participant will do to repair the harm done and address any underlying needs.
-If they successfully complete the program, the case is returned to the prosecuting officer and charges are dismissed.
+Diversion programs are confidential, voluntary alternatives to regular court proceedings.
+Participants must take responsibility for their actions and work with a Case Manager and volunteers trained in Restorative Justice principles and practices.
+A restorative panel, with input from the harmed party if they choose to be involved, works with a participant to create a contract outlining how to repair the harm done and address any underlying needs.
+If they successfully complete the program, charges are dismissed.
 If they do not successfully complete the program, the case is returned for prosecution.

 Juvenile Court Diversion is for individuals who are under 18 years of age.
 Parental permission is necessary for participation.
 Adult Diversion is for participants over 18 years of age.
 If adults would like their parents or others to be involved, they must sign a release of information.